artembirmin/Liqp/README.md

 </dependency>
 ```

-Or clone this repository and run: `mvn install` which will create a JAR of Liqp
+Or clone this repository and run: `mvn install` which will create a JAR of liqp
 in your local Maven repository, as well as in the project's `target/` folder.

 # Usage